Entitled Dog Owner Refuses To Pay For The $150 Toy His Dog Chewed On, Gets Called An A-hole

 It's clear that the OP failed here.
 He should just buy the toy and charge the situation to experience.

-The OP should hold himself accountable and replace the toy of the poor child.
+The OP should hold himself accountable and replace the toy for the poor child.

 To improve neighborly relations, it's important to engage in open and honest communication about expectations and responsibilities.